 A nation under judgement

-An overview of the spiritual decline of much of the church and most of the nation given at a ministry leaders' forum: a call to repentance.
+An overview of the spiritual decline of much of the church and most of the nation given at a ministry leaders' forum.

 A sociologist and theologian, he 'bracketed' his address with the view that Britain had fallen – in nation and church – to a point which defies any political solution.